mylabz-xyz/ng-forms-aio/projects/ng-forms-aio-website/src/assets/doc/started.en-US.md

 Finally, you need to import the component modules that you want to use into the `app.module.ts` file and [feature modules](https://angular.io/guide/feature-modules).

-Taking the following `NzButtonModule` module as an example, first import the component module:
+Taking the following `NgFormsAioModule` module as an example, first import the component module:

 ```ts
 import { NgModule } from '@angular/core';